Rowing Souls of the Dead to Britain — The Ferryman of Solleveld

 Brooklyn.
 Named after the charming village of Breukelen in the Netherlands.
 Its original Frisian name was Attingahem.
 With only a twist of history, the borough of Brooklyn would have been named Attingahem today, and the Brooklyn Bridge, therefore, Attingahem Bridge.
 The streets of Brooklyn, the set of movies like The Warriors (’79), The French ConnectionContinue reading “Attingahem Bridge, NY”

-Magnus’ Choice.
+Magnus’s Choices.
 The Origins of the Frisian Freedom

-Groove is in the Hearth.
-Very Superstitious, is the Way
+Groove Is in the Hearth.
+Very Superstitious, Is the Way

 The hearth was, in pre- and early medieval times, the Holy of Holies.
 The heart of the family.
 Where you would lay back and groove.
 Groove on the sound of the endless rain on the thatched roof, or on the sound of seawater at your feet below.
-Splashing against the grassy slopes of your houseContinue reading “Groove is in the Hearth.
-Very Superstitious, is the Way”
+Splashing against the grassy slopes of your houseContinue reading “Groove Is in the Hearth.
+Very Superstitious, Is the Way”